 This section describes how to write a server-side audit plugin, using the example plugin found in the plugin/audit_null directory of MySQL source distributions.
-The audit_null.c and audit null variables.h source files in that directory implement an audit plugin named NULL AUDIT.
+The audit_null.c and audit_null_variables.h source files in that directory implement an audit plugin named NULL_AUDIT.

-Other examples of plugins that use the audit plugin API are the query rewrite plugin (see The Rewriter Query Rewrite Plugin) and the Version Tokens plugin (see Version Tokens).
+Another example of a plugin that uses the audit plugin API is the query rewrite plugin; see The Rewriter Query Rewrite Plugin.

-Within the server, the pluggable audit interface is implemented in the $sql_audit.h$ and $sql_audit.cc$ files in the sql directory of MySQL source distributions.
+Within the server, the pluggable audit interface is implemented in the sql_audit.h and sql_audit.cc files in the sql directory of MySQL source distributions.
 Additionally, several places in the server call the audit interface when an auditable event occurs, so that registered audit plugins can be notified about the event if necessary.
-To see where such calls occur, search the server source files for invocations of functions with names of the form $mysql_audit_xxx$ ().
+To see where such calls occur, search the server source files for invocations of functions with names of the form mysql_audit_xxx().
 Audit notification occurs for server operations such as these: